 - Heart Disease

-In recent months, the Weston A. Price Foundation contracted with the Burnsides Research Laboratory at the University of Illinois to test various grocery items for trans fat content.
+To determine the extent of the trans fat labeling fraud, the Weston A. Price Foundation contracted with the Burnsides Research Laboratory at the University of Illinois to test various grocery items for trans fat content.

 While the results of this testing did indeed indicate that the trans fat content of processed foods is greatly reduced, it is far from gone.